Monitors - New UI

 A response component will only fire if there is not an alert already open.

-When a component is run as a response component, its timeout setting is ignored.
-A response component will time out after a maximum of 60 minutes.
+- When a component is run as a response component, its timeout setting is used.
+The default setting is for the response component to time out after a maximum of 60 minutes.
+You may wish to enter a much shorter timeout value (for example, 30 seconds) if running a simple script.
+Refer to Script in Creating a component.

 -